errbotio/errbot/docs/user_guide/plugin_development/testing.rst

         def test_command(self, testbot):
             push_message('!mycommand')
-            assert 'THis is my awesome command' in pop_message()
+            assert 'This is my awesome command' in pop_message()

 Lets walk through this line for line.
 First of all, we import :class:`~errbot.backends.test.testbot`, :func:`~errbot.backends.test.push_message` and :func:`~errbot.backends.test.pop_message` from the backends tests, there allow us to spin up a bot for testing purposes and interact with the message queue.